-University Accessibility Lawsuits: How to Make Virtual Tours Accessible with 360 AG™
+University Accessibility Lawsuits: How to Make Virtual Tours Accessible with 360 AG™ (Patent Pending)

 According to digital accessibility software company AudioEye, in July and August, digital accessibility suits increased 17 times compared to the first half of the year, writes Sara Weissman for Diverse Education.
 “We would expect to see more of these in the coming months,” said AudioEye Co-Founder Sean Bradley. “